AngelSassin/ParryKnight1.5/readme.md

 # Parry Knight Mod

-**This mod requires Vasi.**

 This mod was created with the following principles:
 - Only parrying will damage parryable enemies.
 - Only spells will damage non-parryable enemies.

+Parryable enemies will typically take much longer to kill. **An enemy health bar mod is strongly recommended.**

+There are four difficulties in the Mod Options:
+- Parry Sage: Default ParryKnight as described above
+- Parry Master: Parries do 1.5x damage and give a little soul
+- Parry Apprentice: Parries do 2.0x damage and give more soul
+- Baby: Completely disables all ParryKnight mod gameplay

+There is also a setting to make the Pantheons quicker to complete.

 In order to make a full-game playthrough possible, aspids and False Knight are unaffected by the above until a spell is acquired.

-Parryable enemies will typically take much longer to kill. **An enemy health bar mod is strongly recommended.**
+Please message AngelSassin in the HK Discord if you find any bugs, along with your ModLog.

 A full list of changes to gameplay is listed at the bottom of the ReadMe.